Particular/docs.particular.net/samples/delayed-delivery/sample.md

 snippet:PlaceOrder

 ### PlaceDelayedOrder Command

 Used to place an order, used in Defer Message Delivery scenario

-snippet:PlaceOrder
+snippet:PlaceDelayedOrder

 ## Defer message handling

 This flow is shown when user chose 1 on Client Console.
 In this case message is deferred after receiving on the `Server`.

 ### The Client